Lots of division matchups to spice up Week 8 of NFL schedule

 Take the 49ers at the Seahawks.
-The previous time they met, Seattle tight end Jacob Hollister was tackled inches from the goal line on the final play, San Francisco won the season finale and took the NFC West.
+The previous time they met, Seattle tight end Jacob Hollister was tackled inches from the goal line on the final play and San Francisco won the season finale and took the NFC West.
 Soon after, the Niners were in the Super Bowl.

 It’s a terrific rivalry usually marked by big plays, which the Seahawks specialize in: making them with star quarterback Russell Wilson, allowing them with a spotty defense.